sbansal6/alpaca-mcp-server/README.md

 * `get_all_assets(status)` – List all tradable instruments

 ## Example Natural Language Queries
-See the “Example Queries” section below for 50 real examples covering everything from trading to corporate data to option strategies.
+See the "Example Queries" section below for 50 real examples covering everything from trading to corporate data to option strategies.

 ### Basic Trading
-1. What’s my current account balance and buying power?
+1. What's my current account balance and buying power?
 2. Show me my current positions.
 3. Buy 10 shares of AAPL at market price.
 4. Sell 5 shares of TSLA with a limit price of $300.